adipoluri/adipoluri/README.md

 ### Hi there, I'm Adi!👋

-## I'm an avid Programmer, Engineer, and Student!
+## I'm a Programmer, Engineer, and Student!

 - 🔭 I’m currently working on a 2D unity game called Pixelov!
 - 👯 I’m looking to collaborate with other developers